 5. Protect your cat’s feet with a set of booties.

-If your cat will be out in the snow or ice, a set of pet booties will help to keep his feet protected from direct contact with the cold ground/snow.
+If your cat will be out in the snow or ice, a set of pet booties will help to keep their feet protected from direct contact with the cold ground/snow.
 Booties will also protect your cat from toxins such as salt, antifreeze, and other deicers.
 Most cats won’t tolerate wearing booties on their feet, but it’s worth a try.

 6. Protect your cat’s feet with paw wax.